 Taste or gustation is a chemical sense that includes five primary tastes: sour, sweet, bitter, salty and umami (savory).
-Basic taste was once described as being specific to certain tongue locations and this was referred to as “Tongue Mapping,” but we now know taste can occur at multiple locations in the mouth and taste is also intertwined with the sense of smell.
+Basic taste was once described as being specific to certain tongue locations and this was referred to as “Tongue Mapping,” but we now know taste can occur at multiple locations in the mouth and taste is also intertwined with the sense of smell (along with all the memories we have stored that cause association with certain scents).
 All taste sensations occur throughout the mouth and may be a combination of all the five tastes as originally mentioned.
 When mixed with saliva, flavors and taste are disbursed throughout the mouth and perceived as those listed previously.
 Supertasters are more often detected in children because of their eating habits and food preferences.
-It is suggested a bitter sensitivity may be modified during life and may decrease somewhat in later life through adaptation but food preference is especially noted in children.
+It is suggested a bitter sensitivity may be modified during life and may decrease somewhat in later life through “adaptation” but food preference is especially noted in children.
 The olfactory and tactile sensations also play major roles in our ability to perceive these taste sensations and tactile sensations.
 An example is that some children will not eat certain foods - and this is not only because of taste but also simply because of the texture.
 They are often described as “picky eaters.”

 Papillae of the tongue:

 Taste buds are made up of gustatory cells (receptor cells), basal cells and supporting cells.
 As stated previously, each cell has a function.
 The taste pore is an opening to the outer surface of the papillae allowing the gustatory hair (only seen with electron micrography) found in the taste bud to reach the outside environment.
 Within each taste bud, there are gustatory cells (10 to 12 neuroepithelial cells) that are the receptors of taste stimuli (Figure 12).